broadinstitute/btl_firecloud_gatk/workflows/btl_gatk_process_sample/README.btl_gatk_process_samples.md

 ## TLDR

-0. Log in to Stout (widdler_dev will only work here).
+0. Log in to Stout or an interactive UGES host (widdler_dev will only work here).
 1. Prepare your json input file (see examples below).
 2. Run widdler upload like so: